SilverLinings89/Waveguide/Progress.md

 Corner cell dof vector computation is not implemented.
 Fixing.
 The function is now implemented.
 Extended the function to also work when one of the boundary Ids is the b_id value of the surface object.

 I had to reload the repo because git broke it again.
 Cloned from the repo and saved local changes.

+# Sunday, 20th of june

+Default run task still works.
+Assembly still works for PML.
+DSP for HSIE not working.
+Changed is_point_at_boundary in HSIESurface to return true if bounday id is either inner or outer, previously it was true for inner, false for outer.
+This led to the empty arrays.
+Assembly runs completely.
+There was an error attempting to compress datastructures.
+Adding back the MPI Barriers in the assemble function to block race conditions.
+The matrix->compress operation only terminates for Process 0 and 3, not for 1 and 2.

+The issue occurs in the function fill_matrix most likely of the hsie_surface.
+Added output to make sure that's it.
+All start their calls (call for surface 5 starts).
+The error was the missing line "matrix->compress(dealii::VectorOperation::add);" at the end of fill matrix for HSIE surfaces.
+Running ...
+Worked.
+Assembly runs through now.
+Solve worked, too.
+Detail: The application no longer crashes in the output.
+That means the crashes (which were irrelevant so far) occured in the PML output or something related to the output of the solution on the  boundaries.

+The solution with HSIE BC is now 0.
+Rerunning with PML to check if thats the case for PML, too.